ryanleh/scryp/README.md

 3. Decrypt the file with using re-derived key, ciphertext, nonce, and filename

 #### Notes:
-* I use a large number of PBKDF2 iterations since personally the files I'm encrypting are small... you may want to change this
+* I use a large number of PBKDF2 iterations since the files I'm encrypting are small... you may want to change this
 * Python and Rust versions support parallel encryption/decryption of multiple files